SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Elixir/md-docs/LinuxARM64/QuickStart/elixir-linuxarm64-quickStart-runApplication.md

-### Running your Elixir application

-Once you are done instrumenting your Elixir (Phoenix + Ecto) application, you should install the dependencies and run your application as you normally would.
+### Running your Elixir applicationOnce you are done instrumenting your Elixir (Phoenix + Ecto) application with OpenTelemetry, you should install the dependencies needed to run your application and run it as you normally would.

 &nbsp;